iafisher/venice/README.md

 # The Venice programming language
 Venice is a modern, high-level, statically-typed programming language.
-It pairs the convenience of Python with the static typing and modern language features of Rust.
+It pairs the elegance and expressiveness of Python with the safety and modern language features of Rust.

 <!-- Venice's syntax is closest to Rust's, so we use that as the syntax declaration for the code block. -->
 ```rust